Agronomists handle high amount of heterogeneous data and must take accurate decisions fastly.

 All along the breeding program, breeders evaluate materials to choose those matching the most with their breeding objectives.
 This cornerstone decision of their activity relies on two kinds of data: the targeted markers and DNA sequences from the lab and the traits evaluation from the field.

-How agronomy decision making tools facilitate this breeding process?
+How decision making tools facilitate plant breeding ?

 The combining abilities matrix is useful for the selection of suitable parents for crossings and hybridizations among the germplasm management system.
 It displays the General Combining Ability¹ of each male and female parent, and the Specific Combining Ability of every specific crossing.
 Thanks to the filter the breeder can select only the Females and Males with positive combining abilities, which crosses may be interesting.